 Sometimes rubberised shims used in more traditional resin types can be a less than precise fit - so long as the bracket’s otherwise well designed, replacing this with a slither of cast-off butyl inner tube can prove the perfect solution.

 Drilling and bolting to mudguards or similar accessories is another means of ensuring you’ll never be without some form of lighting and will deter casual/opportunist theft.

 Generally speaking, we wouldn’t risk this in high crime areas - or bikes being left unattended for long periods.
 Clothing clips can be really handy, too - should you fancy slipping it aboard a jacket, rucksack or pannier instead.

 The past few years has seen a trend for riders, (myself included) running their blinkies during the day.
 Divisive perhaps but theory goes, this is more captivating to other road users, thus improving rider safety.

 More powerful units around the 70lumen mark were the most obvious.
 Then brands, including Moon, Lezyne and Bontrager began introducing/updating models, with daytime specific settings.

 This Bontrager Flare R City rear light (photograph); is designed with concrete jungle in mind.
 Optimised optics ensure the 35lumens pack a very potent punch.
 Those that adjust the diode’s intensity to suit lighting are another definite plus, preventing unnecessary retina tingling.

 As with main lighting, carefully configured settings, high quality optics and beam patterns, are more effective than big fire-power alone.

 The Bontrager’s 5 hour run times are also very reasonable, given the battery capacity and diminutive dimensions.
-Larger, more powerful lights, such as these Moon Gemini front and rear can return 30hrs from a full charge, so these things aren’t an exact science.
+Larger, more powerful lights, such as these Moon Gemini front and rear (now obsolete, but with similar models around) can return 30hrs from a full charge, so these things aren’t an exact science.